yakazimir/zubr_public/README.md

 on different computers might get different results.
 It's therefore much better to build a single dataset first, then run experiments on a set of static files.

+Please also note that the extractor might miss a lot of documentation, and you might need to message the src directory structure to point it to all the data.

 Reproducing Experiments
 -----------------